speveril/cozy/readme.md

     - `[ + ]` Switch over to `let` instead of `var` in most(all?) places
     - `[ + ]` Move "ControlStack" idea into core
     - `[ + ]` Don't use <reference>, use imports etc. and something like webpack to generate the output
+    - `[ + ]` Can I make a simple easy to re-use pattern for making a setter/getter pair where set does some extra work (or doesn't exist) and get just returns the value
     - `[COM]` Engine loading screen
     - `[COM]` Figure out seamless upgrades
 - Project Manager